Spin superfluidity and magnon BEC: Coherent precession as magnon superfluid

 The magnetic subsystem which we discuss is the precessing magnetization.
 In a full correspondence with atomic systems, the precessing spins can be either in the normal state or in the ordered spin-superfluid state.
 In the normal state, spins of atoms are precessing with the local frequency determined by the local magnetic field and interactions.
 In the ordered state the precession of all spins is coherent: they spontaneously develop the common global frequency and the global phase of precession.

-In pulsed NMR experiments the magnetization is created by an applied static magnetic field: ${\bf M}=\chi {\bf H}$, where $\chi$ is magnetic susceptibility.
+In pulsed NMR experiments in $^3$He-B the magnetization is created by an applied static magnetic field: ${\bf M}=\chi {\bf H}$, where $\chi$ is magnetic susceptibility.
 Then a pulse of the radio-frequency (RF) field ${\bf H}_{\rm RF}\perp {\bf H}$ deflects the magnetization by an angle $\beta$, and after that the induction signal from the free precession is measured.
-In the state of the disordered precession, spins almost immediately loose the information on the original common phase and frequency induced by the RF field, and due to this decoherence the measured induction signal is very small.
-In the ordered state, all spins precess coherently, which means that the whole macroscopic magnetization of the sample of volume $V$ is precessing
+In the state of the disordered precession, spins almost immediately loose the information on the original common phase and frequency induced by the RF field, and due to this decoherence the measured induction signal is very short, of order $1/\Delta \nu$ where $\Delta \nu$ is the line-width coming from the inhomogeneity of magnetic field in the sample.
+In the BEC state, all spins precess coherently, which means that the whole macroscopic magnetization of the sample of volume $V$ is precessing.

 This coherent precession is manifested as a huge and long-lived induction signal, Fig. \ref{amplitude}.
 It is important that the coherence of precession is spontaneous: the global frequency and the global phase of precession are formed by the system itself and do not depend on the frequency and phase of the initial RF pulse.